honetools/formats/Document.md

 The key names within one object should reflect the item in the application that the key represents.
 Typically, this would be “top_margin”, “left_padding”, “title”, “background” etc. The key names are suffixed by the Sway data type, separated by ~ (tilde), so the final key name in the document might be “top_margin~float”, to represent the top margin of a given object as a floating-point value.

-The following data types are defined in Sway document v1.
+The following data types are defined in Sway document format v1.

 ### float